-Increasing access to spay-neuter surgery for certain low-income pet owners and for feral cat caregivers is our first goal.
-We believe that sterilization of feral and community cats must be a priority and will expand our trap, neuter and return (TNR) program.
+Increasing access to spay-neuter surgery for certain low-income pet owners and for feral cat caregivers is one of the goals of our Community Clinic & Resource Center.
+We believe that sterilization of feral and community cats must be a priority.
 Our focus is large dogs and pit-bull type dogs, as these types make of majority of homeless dogs in our community.

 Helping people keep their pets instead of surrendering them to a shelter, or abandoning them is a strategic focus for VOCAL.
 Our Project Feed – Pet Food Bank provides food and some supplies to pet owners and caregivers in need.
 Our goal is to meet the needs of our community and expand the program.

 The Vocal Community Clinic and Resource Center offers healthy pet services to the public through our monthly Shot Clinics.
 We also offer low-cost spay-neuter services to the public as well as our rescue partners.
 Additionally, we offer low-cost specialty surgeries and wellness services.